 - Moving forward, whenever you log into your Cordial account, you will be prompted to enter your password along with the authentication code provided in your MFA app.

-You can view the MFA status of all of your users by navigating to Users from the top right navigation menu.
+If you are an admin user, you can view the MFA status of all other users by navigating to the Users page from the top right navigation menu.

 To reset MFA for a user, please submit a ticket.
 Be sure to specify which username (i.e., email address) needs its MFA reset.